AndrewIGD/Metatanks/README.md

 # Metatanks
-A game about tanks that can transform in different forms and have accces to a lot of technologies
+Metatanks is a game about tanks that can transform into different forms(tank, robot and plane).
+These tanks have acces to different technologies, including weapons, bodies, and wheels, allowing the player to customize it's tank in his/her own way.

+# Download

+Link for the game is here: